KeithDeSantis/CS-Undergraduate/4516 Advanced Computer Networks/README.md

 ---

-If you have interest in seeing the omitted course materials feel free to contact me at `kwdesantis@wpi.edu` or `keithwdesantis@gmail.com`.
+If you have interest in seeing the omitted course materials feel free to contact me at `keithwdesantis@gmail.com`.